es-ude/elastic-ai.runtime.cloud/README.md

 ### Docker

-The project needs the [Docker](https://www.docker.com/)-CLI to run the integration tests.
-The integration tests need a MQTT Broker to run successful.
+The project needs the [Docker](https://www.docker.com/)-CLI to run the integration tests, because a running MQTT Broker is needed to run successful as described in [MQTT Broker](#mqtt-broker).

 ### MQTT Broker